rowanmoul/ArchSecureDualBoot/README.md

 chmod 400 /root/keys/policy-authorization-key.handle
 ```

-Storing the handle file in the clear on the efi partition is not a security issue as it simply refers to the key's location in the TPM NVRAM.
-It does *not* provide access to the private area of the key (and the public area is always available anyway, through `tpm2_nvreadpublic` and `tpm2_readpublic`).
+Storing the handle file in the clear on the USB flash drive is not a security issue as it simply refers to the key's location in this TPM's NVRAM.
+It does *not* provide access to the private area of the key (and the public area is always available anyway, if you have access to the TPM it is in, through `tpm2_nvreadpublic` and `tpm2_readpublic`).

 ### Get the authorization key's name